Lleyton Hewitt: 2012: First ATP final in two years

-2013: Five top ten wins and hope for resurgence
+2013: Five top ten wins

 Hewitt started off 2013 in Brisbane, where he lost in second round against Denis Istomin in straight sets.
-Prior to the Australian Open, Hewitt took part in the exhibition tournament AAMI Kooyong Classic, in which he defeated Milos Raonic, Tomáš Berdych, and Juan Martín del Potro en route to claim his second title.
-Due to his excellent result in the preparation event before the 2013 Australian Open, people had high expectations of Hewitt.
-However, he suffered his sixth first-round exit in his home slam to No. 9 Janko Tipsarević in straight sets.
+At exhibition event AAMI Kooyong Classic, he defeated Milos Raonic, Tomáš Berdych, and Juan Martín del Potro en route to claim his second title.
+At the 2013 Australian Open, he suffered his sixth first-round exit in his home slam to No. 9 Janko Tipsarević in straight sets.
 Hewitt then played in the Davis Cup against Taiwan and won in both singles and doubles.

-He played the SAP Open next in San Jose, losing his second-round match to third-seeded American Sam Querrey in a three-set thriller.
+At SAP Open in San Jose, he lost his second-round match to Sam Querrey in a three-set thriller.
 He also claimed a wild card to play in doubles with fellow Aussie Marinko Matosevic, beating the No. 1 American duo Mike Bryan and Bob Bryan in the quarterfinals, before losing to Xavier Malisse and Frank Moser in the final.
 With Hewitt's doubles run in the tournament, he surpassed the 100-wins mark in doubles.
 He next participated in the U.S. National Indoor Tennis Championships in Memphis.
 He faced Yen-Hsun Lu in the opening round, saving two match points to edge Lu in three sets.
 He lost to Denis Istomin, again in the second round.

-Hewitt moved on to play the BNP Paribas Open in Indian Wells, ousting Lukáš Rosol and 15th seed John Isner, before losing to No. 18 Stanislas Wawrinka.
+At BNP Paribas Open in Indian Wells, he lost his third round match to Stanislas Wawrinka.
 Hewitt lost to Gilles Simon in the opening round at Roland Garros.
 After winning the first two sets, he succumbed in five.
-In his first match at the Aegon Championships Queen's Club, he beat Mike Russell in three sets.
-He followed this with victory over Grigor Dimitrov in straight sets.
-He then defeated Sam Querrey to book a place in the quarterfinals.
-In the quarterfinals, he defeated No. 8 Juan Martín del Potro in three sets, to progress to the semi-finals.
-Hewitt played Marin Čilić in the semi-finals, but was beaten in three sets.
+In his first match at the Aegon Championships Queen's Club, he beat Juan Martín del Potro (in three sets), to progress to the semi-finals, where he lost to Marin Čilić in three sets.
 At Wimbledon, Hewitt beat top ten player Stanislas Wawrinka in the first round in straight sets.
 He was then defeated by German qualifier Dustin Brown in the second round in four sets.